 Constructive Grading: Enhancing Lesson Observations in Schools and Colleges

-In this blog, we explore the concept of constructive grading, which focuses on transforming the observation process into a supportive, growth-oriented experience for teachers, fostering a culture of continuous improvement in schools and colleges.
+We explore the concept of constructive grading, which focuses on transforming the observation process into a supportive, growth-oriented experience for teachers.

 Introduction